pobrei/sunride/README.md

 # RideWeather Planner

-A robust and production-ready Next.js application for planning routes with detailed weather forecasts.
-Upload GPX files, analyze weather conditions along your path, and make informed decisions for your outdoor activities.
+A premium, beautifully designed Next.js application for planning routes with detailed weather forecasts.
+Upload GPX files, analyze weather conditions along your path, and make informed decisions for your outdoor activities with a delightful user experience.

 ![RideWeather Planner screenshot](./public/assets/screenshot.png)